diako533/read-price/README.md

 2. Navigate to Appearance > Theme Editor.

-3. Open the functions.php file of your theme and add the following code at the end:
+3. Open the functions.php file of your theme

+add the following code at the end:

 function fetch_product_price_from_site_a( $product_id )
 {